Hazard Communication and GHS Frequently Asked Questions

 But if workers routinely bring production or sales paperwork to that area, or if they deliver or pick up sealed boxes of chemicals, they have to be trained.
 If you are not sure if certain employees are "routinely exposed," include them in the training.
 It is better to train too many people than to miss some and risk an OSHA fine.

-What training must be provided to employees by Dec.
-1, 2013?
+What training must be provided to employees?

 Training on label elements must include information on the type of information the employee would expect to see on the new labels, including the: